Gold Key Gala

 The Poverty and the Arts (POVA) Gold Key Gala is the annual fundraising event for the artists impacted by homelessness in our Artist Collective.
 Through the exhibition and sale of their artwork, artists earn income, network with community members, and have the opportunity to thrive at this unique, one-of-a-kind annual Nashville event.

 Join us on Saturday, February 22, 2020 from 6-9pm at The River Center for our 2020 annual Gold Key Gala.
-Tickets include a night on the Cumberland River in downtown Nashville with free parking where you’ll enjoy heavy hors d’oeuvres, local craft beer and specialty cocktails, live jazz entertainment, a silent auction, and most importantly, original artwork on display and for sale by the artists impacted by homelessness in our Collective.
+Tickets include a night on the Cumberland River in downtown Nashville where you’ll enjoy free parking, heavy hors d’oeuvres, local craft beer and specialty cocktails, live jazz entertainment, a silent auction, and most importantly, original artwork on display and for sale by the artists impacted by homelessness in our Collective.

 Attire is cocktail and free parking available on site.
 Mingle with fellow arts lovers and community advocates, as well as POVA staff, board members, volunteers, and artists.
 All proceeds from the gala will support our artists through program expansion, operational funding, and studio maintenance.